thejsway/thejsway/README.md

 For a better reading experience, this content is also available:

-* As a multi-format, DRM-free ebook on [Leanpub](https://leanpub.com/thejsway), with an option to get the commented source code for all exercises and projects.
+* As a multi-format, DRM-free eBook on [Leanpub](https://leanpub.com/thejsway), with an option to get the commented source code for all exercises and projects.
+* As a paperback book on [Amazon](https://www.amazon.com/dp/2956444611?ref_=pe_3052080_397514860).
 * As an interactive online course, including solutions to all exercises, on [Educative](https://www.educative.io/courses/the-complete-javascript-course-build-a-real-world-app-from-scratch).

 ## Supporting this work

 A lot of time and energy went into this content.
 If you find it useful and want to support this effort, here's what you can do:

-* Buy the ebook version or the online course (see above).
+* Buy the eBook or paperback version, or take the online course (see above).
 Any financial contribution would be much appreciated.
-* Rate it or leave a review on [Goodreads](https://www.goodreads.com/book/show/35875290-the-javascript-way-a-modern-introduction-to-an-essential-language?from_search=true).
+* Rate it or leave a review on [Goodreads](https://www.goodreads.com/book/show/35875290-the-javascript-way-a-modern-introduction-to-an-essential-language?from_search=true) or Amazon.
 * Spread the word about it.

 Thanks in advance for your support!